Skip to content ↓

 This is about developing a deep and flexible understanding of number and other mathematical concepts by explaining thinking and representing ideas in different ways.
 Maths is all about explaining, reasoning, looking for patterns, putting ideas into words – and proving!

-• Forest School activities – takes learning to the completely natural environment in our school grounds every week.
+· Forest School activities – we take learning to the completely natural environment in our school grounds every week, developing children’s resilience, independence and emotional wellbeing as they collaborate in their adventures.

-• PE with Headstart, as well as music and movement throughout the week
+· PE including games and music and movement throughout the week